JoeChang3816/Scheduler/README.md

 Future Enhancements:

+Adding notifications or reminders for upcoming events.
+Adding key-word based search functionality and type-based filters to improve navigation.
-Adding notifications or reminders for upcoming events Integrating with Google Calendar for seamless event synchronization
+Integrating with Google Calendar for seamless event synchronization